 Lucara supplies rough diamonds to the global market from production received from its 100% owned Karowe Mine located in Botswana.
 The Company's focus is on developing a portfolio of advanced staged diamond assets in Africa.
-In addition to the Karowe Mine, Lucara owns 75% of the Mothae Project in Lesotho which has completed its trial mining program.
+In addition to the Karowe Mine, Lucara owns 75% of the Mothae Project in Lesotho.
+The Company intends to divest its interest in the Mothae Project in 2015.